bguppl/interpreters/practice_sessions/ps7.md

 Given the first observation, the second thing we notice is that the type of the if expression is the type of the consequence expression.

-Given the two observation we can add the following equations:
+Given the two observations we can add the following equations:

 ```
 Expression	 Equation